TABLE OF CONTENTS

 Merchant Account for High Volume

-With a high risk merchant account, your high volume business will be equipped with more flexibility and less possibilities for risk.
+With a high risk merchant account, your high volume business will be equipped with more flexibility and fewer possibilities for risk.
 You will also receive more protective security measures.
 Implementing a verification process will be step one with a high risk payment gateway.
 This way you and the bank can be sure that every transaction is a certifiable one.
-With this extra step in place not only does it stave of fraud, it also helps to prevent chargebacks.
+With this extra step in place not only does it stave of fraud, but it also helps to prevent chargebacks.

-High risk merchant account verification helps with chargeback protection because of the customer acknowledgement for the purchase.
+High risk merchant account verification helps with chargeback protection because of the customer acknowledgment for the purchase.
 If a consumer says that they don’t recognize the charge, but you have information that says that they were aware, it will help prevent that chargeback from going through.
 By mitigating the risk of chargebacks, your account will be so much healthier long term.